kigawas/shadowsocks/README.md

 3. `daemon.py`: Make Shadowsocks run as a daemon in \*NIX.

-4. `encrypt.py`: Encrypt/Decrypt Shadowsocks's protocol to circumvent GFW
+4. `encrypt.py`: Encrypt/Decrypt Shadowsocks's protocol to circumvent the firewall.

 5. `eventloop.py`: Use `select`,`epoll`, `kqueue` to multiplex I/O